cabinetoffice/internal-dependency-checker/docs/php.md

    - The `cd $WORKDIR"/"$repo_file_path` command changes the directory to the specified repository file path.

 10a.
 If the 8a. expression evaluates to true, then both `composer.json` and `composer.lock` are present:
+   - `composer install` is run to install the dependencies
    - `composer audit --format=json > "$REPORT_FILE_NAME"` is run, which analyses the packages and checks for security vulnerabilities based on the information in `composer.lock`.

 10b.
-If the 8.b expression evaluates to true, then only the `composer.json` is present.
+If the 8b expression evaluates to true, then only the `composer.json` is present.
 Therefore the `composer.lock` needs to be generated:
-   - `composer update` is run and will update the dependencies to their latest versions compatible with PHP 7.2 and generate an updated `composer.lock` file.
+   - `composer install` is run to re-generate the `composer.lock` file and install the dependencies
    - Then, `composer audit --format=json > "$REPORT_FILE_NAME"` is run, which analyses the installed packages and checks for security vulnerabilities based on the information in the re-generated `composer.lock`.

 11. It prints a message indicating the location where the report file is saved.